Far-Beyond-Pulsar/blog/public/posts/2026-08-02-helio-foliage-system.md

 ### 6.6 Three Anti-Pop Mechanisms

-**Scale-in:** a blade entering the ring at its outer edge interpolates height 0→1 over a 2 m band, so nothing ever appears at full size on its first frame.
+**Scale-in:** a blade entering the ring at its outer edge interpolates height 0→1 over a 2 m band.
+Nothing appears at full size on its first frame.

 **Stochastic cross-fade:** over the LOD band both representations draw.
-Each blade is alpha-tested against `hash(seed) + blue_noise(pixel, frame)`, so the transition is a random subset of blades switching per frame.
-TAA resolves it — and resolves it correctly because of the wind-aware motion vectors.
+Each blade is alpha-tested against `hash(seed) + blue_noise(pixel, frame)`.
+The transition is a random subset of blades switching per frame.
+TAA resolves it correctly because of the wind-aware motion vectors.

 **Card orientation continuity:** L2 and L3 cards inherit the L1 blade's yaw.
 Without this, the silhouette direction would flip at the boundary.
-The yaw is derived from the same seed hash at every LOD, so the value is continuous by construction.
+The yaw is derived from the same seed hash at every LOD.
+The value is continuous by construction.

 ### 6.7 Overflow Handling and Counter Readback